haofanwang/SD3-diffusers/README.md

 # generate in 1024*1024
 image = pipe(
-    "A cat holding a sign that says hello world", negative_prompt="",
+    "A cat holding a sign that says Hello SD3", negative_prompt="",
     num_inference_steps=30,
     guidance_scale=7.0,